danybeam/ToDo-spec/Task Specification.md

 7. Any LABEL involving time must be compliant with [ISO 8601](https://www.w3.org/TR/NOTE-datetime).
    1. LABELS involving time SHOULD follow [ISO 8601](https://www.w3.org/TR/NOTE-datetime) "Complete date plus hours and minutes" specification (YYYY-MM-DDThh:mm).
 8. Additional LABELS MAY be defined at discretion of the developper as SWITCHES, meaning their presence or lack there of acts respectively as a true or false condition.
-    1. these kind of LABELS SHALL NOT contain values.
+    1. these kind of LABELS MUST NOT contain values.
 9. Additional LABELS MAY be defined at discretion of the developper as arbitrary PROPERTIES
     1. these kind of LABELS MUST be followed with a value.
 10. Every TASK and related properties MUST be written on a single line on a file.
     1. TASKS SHOULD NOT have aditional characters to indicate their end.
     2. Lines are REQUIRED to follow Unix new line style.
       1. Lines MUST be separated with a line return character. ('/n')
-      2. Lines SHALL NOT have a carriage return character. ('/r')
+      2. Lines MUST NOT have a carriage return character. ('/r')
 11. TASKS MUST NOT repeat LABELS

 ## Style